 Scrivener users know that taking the time to learn the basics is well worth it.

 Tons of other book-writing tools exist to help you.
-I’ve included some of the most well-known in my blog post on book writing software and my writing tools page for your reference.
+I’ve included some of the most well-known in my blog post on here (for software) and here (for writing tools) for your reference.

 So, what else do you need?